seeingquietjohn/Complex-Polynomials-from-Different-Domains/README.md

+One can approximate any Lipschitz maps with a polynomial.
 Learn a simple complex quadratic polynomial from different domains/distributions.